Overview of Drug Charges in Rhode Island

 What Are the Penalties for Drug Charges in Providence, Rhode Island?

-Drug charges in Providence, Rhode Island are taken seriously and can attract stringent penalties.
+Drug charges in Providence, Rhode Island are taken seriously and can attract hefty penalties.

-Possession of a Controlled Substance is Now a Misdemeanor
+Possession of Small Quantities of a Controlled Substance is Now a Misdemeanor

 Prior to September 28th, 2021, possession of any controlled substance was categorized as a felony.
 This came with hefty fines and thе possibility of significant jail timе upon conviction.